ebrahim20254/react-health-hub-assignment/questions_and_answers.md

 D: ReferenceError
 Answer

-The correct answer is B: "Hi there, undefined."
+The correct answer:    B: "Hi there, undefined."

 Explanation:
 In the provided code, the sayHi function expects a parameter name, which is used to construct the string that is returned.
 However, when you call sayHi() without providing any argument, the name parameter inside the function is undefined.
 Therefore,